 Labor law is a way to protect you, the employee.
 It prevents the employer from taking advantage of you at the workplace by setting the minimum wage that you must earn, the maximum hours that you are allowed to work during a week, and the age of workers.

 These laws are in place to help address other social conditions that might apply to a position.
 Employers cannot discriminate on wages based on your sex; they must pay both women and men the same wage for the same work.
 Employers are also not allowed to sexually harass anyone in the workplace and can be reported for any signs of discrimination, both in the workplace and in hiring procedures.

 Many states will provide agencies who will work with any labor issues that may arise.
 These agencies will perform tasks such as enforcing all current labor laws, make new labor laws, perform any inspections that are needed, and educate all employees to their rights under the current labor laws.
 These agencies are a good place to start if you need help understanding your rights under current labor laws in Long Island.

-If you want to know more about labor law Long Island, contact Jaspan Schlesinger Attorneys at Law at 516-746-8000.
+If you want to know more about labor law Long Island, contact Jaspan Schlesinger Attorneys at Law.
 They can help you determine eminent domain in your situation.